deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-*"I'm... yeah."*
+*"I'm...yeah."*

-"Okay... look, it's going to be a little while yet.
+"Okay...look, it's going to be a little while yet.
 There's a lot to do.
 So I tell you what, if you need to?
 You just come down here.
 You know where I live - I'll pay for it."